ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 1. **Kubernetes apps on GCP Marketplace**<br>You can even install Kubernetes containers found in GCP Marketplace to your GKE On-Prem.
 1. **Traffic Director**<br>GCP's fully-managed traffic control plane for service meshes.
 This gives you an idea of what it does: "Traffic Director allows you to easily deploy global load balancing across clusters and VM instances in multiple regions and offload health checking from the sidecar proxies" (https://cloud.google.com/traffic-director/docs/traffic-director-concepts)

+## Technicals

+GKE On-Prem requires a VMware vSphere environment, along with a layer 4 network load balancer.

+As for site-to-site connection between on-premises and cloud, the options are either Cloud VPN, Dedicated Interconnect or Partner Interconnect.

 ## Pricing

 Here's where we get into the juicier parts of the discussion.
 The [Anthos Pricing page](https://cloud.google.com/anthos/pricing/) redirects to "Contact sales".
 That implies $$$$.